Extra help for pre-school children

 • Supporting statutory assessments

-If you have contact with our service, via one of the four teams, you can access one of our Inclusive Play Sessions.
-Inclusive play sessions run in the school holidays in various locations around the county.
+If you have contact with our service you can access one of our Inclusive Play or sensory play sessions.
+Inclusive Play sessions run in the school holidays and sensory play run in term time, in various locations around the county.
 More information can be sought from your child's practitioner/advisor.

 Graduated Approach booklet